Is it game over for the corporate call centre?

 Moreover, cloud computing now permits more and more customer interactions to be handled by at-home agents, or by a companys retail staff when they are available, so even the word centre is no longer really accurate.

-Todays computers are getting better and better at recognizing voice inputs, especially for simple things (Please say or enter your account number ), while the computer systems feeding the call-centre agents screens are also improving rapidly, as they become simpler and more intuitive to access.
+Todays computers are getting better and better at recognising voice inputs, especially for simple things (Please say or enter your account number ), while the computer systems feeding the call-centre agents screens are also improving rapidly, as they become simpler and more intuitive to access.

 So we could easily conclude that the corporate call centre will soon go the way of voicemail, or the teller window, but this is where the analogy breaks down.